How to Tell the Difference Between a Positive Pregnancy Test & An Evap Line

-Oh, the dreaded confusion between a positive pregnancy test and an evap line.
+Oh, the dreaded confusion between a positive pregnancy test and an evaporation line.
 If you’ve ever tossed a negative pregnancy test in the trash, only to dig it out hours later and be shocked by that second line, you know what we’re talking about.
 In most cases, it’s not a true positive, but rather a very cruel and confusing phenomenon called an evap line.

-You already know when to take a pregnancy test and how to find the best pregnancy tests.
+You may already know when to take a pregnancy test and how to avoid a false negative pregnancy test.
 But do you know how to ensure the second line is a true positive?
 To understand why evap lines happen and how to avoid them, let’s first go over the anatomy of a pregnancy test.

 How do pregnancy tests work?